wso2/docs-mi/en/docs/learn/integration-tutorials/using-inbound-endpoints.md

         </tr>
     </table>

-The endpoint will now get mapped to any URL that matches the above pattern provided.
-You will be exposing the health care API on a new port through this inbound endpoint.
+The endpoint will now be mapped to any URL that matches the pattern provided above.
+You will expose the healthcare API on a new port through this inbound endpoint.

 ### Step 3: Build and run the artifacts